Allawah

 Allawah features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Allawah, as per the latest Census evaluation, 17.8% of dwellings were houses while 82.3% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-This contrasts with Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Allawah stood at 26.4%, with mortgaged properties at 26.3% and rented ones at 47.3%.
-The median monthly mortgage repayment was $2,167, significantly lower than Sydney metro's average of $2,427.
-Median weekly rent in Allawah was $428 compared to Sydney metro's $470.
+The dwelling structure in Allawah, as per the latest Census, consisted of 17.8% houses and 82.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Allawah was at 26.4%, with the rest being mortgaged (26.3%) or rented (47.3%).
+The median monthly mortgage repayment in Allawah was $2,167, below Sydney metro's average of $2,427.
+The median weekly rent figure in Allawah was $428, compared to Sydney metro's $470.
 Nationally, Allawah's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing